 The SARA Risk Radius Analysis Tool is a custom ArcGIS tool developed to assist the Cumberland County Public Safety department in their SARA Tier II reporting.
 The tool performs a series of analyses on sites with certain quantities of hazardous chemicals.
 The results of the analysis go into a plan for each site.
-The user enters in the latitude and longitude for the site, a unique ID for the site, the distances for the risk radii, the units for the risk radii, and a folder location for output files.
+The user enters in the latitude and longitude coordinates for the facility, information about the facility (name, address, state-issued ID), the chemical the analysis is being performed for, the distance(s) and units for the risk radii buffers, and a folder location for output files.

-There are four Python scripts comprising the tool:
+There are eight Python modules (scripts) comprising the tool:

-- SARAReportTool.py obtains the user inputs from the tool’s dialog window, and imports functions from the other three scripts.
+- SARAReportTool.py obtains the user inputs from the ArcGIS tool’s dialog window, and imports functions from the other modules.

 - riskRadius.py converts a latitude and longitude coordinate pair from the WGS 1984 geographic coordinate system into a projected coordinate system, and creates the risk radii (multi-ring buffers).

 - floodplainAnalysis.py identifies if the building footprint associated with the facility is within a FEMA floodplain.